What Happens With a Checking Overdraft & How Can You Avoid Charges?

 Credit Line

-An overdraft line of credit is another overdraft protection you may find at some banks.
-Once you overdraft your account, a bank will transfer funds from the credit line.
+An overdraft line of credit is another form of overdraft protection you may find at some banks.
+Once you overdraft your account, a bank transfers funds from the credit line.

 You’ll be charged interest on the overdrawn amount until you repay it.
 If you open a credit line and use it to protect against overdrafts, you might have to go through a hard credit check, which can lower your credit score.
 Also, you’ll likely face hefty annual interest charges, making this strategy expensive.